Asif Hoque

 When I was around eight years old, my family moved to Florida.
 Growing up, there weren’t many Bengalis in South Florida.
 So I turned to music, specifically hip-hop, as an artistic and cultural outlet.
 Hip-hop was a driving force for my earlier works and has empowered me throughout my artistic journey.
 The first artist I resonated with in Florida was Nick Cave; I first saw his work at the Norton Museum in West Palm.
 It was my first significant experience seeing a brown artist showcased.
 Seeing his energetic sound suits on display made me feel seen.
 It sparked something within me.

 When I moved to New York, I started teaching art to elementary school kids.
-In the 90s and early 2000s, I grew up with manga and Toonami cartoons, such as Dragonball and Gundam, which helped me deeply connect with my students.
+In the ‘90s and early 2000s, I grew up with manga and Toonami cartoons, such as Dragonball and Gundam, which helped me deeply connect with my students.
 Introducing these kids to art allowed me to relive my childhood and engage with my imagination again.
 Another teacher introduced me to an exercise based on a book called Fabulous Beasts, which shows mythological creatures like the phoenix and the pegasus.
 I asked the students to create imaginary creatures and started applying the exercise in my artistic practice.
 Through teaching, I realized the profound potential for art and I want to continue inspiring people through my work.

 line/

 As I mature and become more introspective, I also become increasingly captivated by nature.
 In Florida, I grew up 10 minutes away from the beach.
 I didn't fully appreciate that as a child, but now I’ve gained a new love for the peace and serenity of nature.
-When I considered how to express nature in my work, I discovered the artist Anges Pelton.
+When I considered how to express nature in my work, I discovered the artist Agnes Pelton.
 She was part of the Transcendental Painting Group, which centers around a spiritual embrace of nature.
 We were born almost 100 years apart and have vastly different life experiences, yet painting allows me to converse with her.
 It’s central to my artistic practice to understand that I’m building on the work of artists who came before me—it reminds me why I fell in love with art in the first place.

 color/

 I began my career by exploring identity.
 I wanted to engulf the viewer in my art.
 It allowed me to showcase that I exist and belong here.
 My early works were composed of brown bodies painted on linen backgrounds.
 I wanted to use the most expensive fabric I could to adorn these brown bodies.
 These figures became like characters to me, and one of my earlier characters is named Lover Boy.
 Lover Boy is a winged, cherubic figure, and there is a duality to him: mischievous and kind, masculine and feminine, sweet and sour.
 He was going out into the world and finding love.
 That character helped me develop my voice and identity as a Brown painter.
+Gold has always held personal significance to me.
+Gold’s shine emulates the sun, which is deeply connected to Bangladesh and Florida.
+I want to constantly reinforce that I’m being embraced by light.
+When I was younger my mother gave me this heavy gold chain with a family crest etched in it.
+Every time I wore it, it was like armor, offering protection and familial love.
+When I lost it, it was like losing a part of me.
+I felt naked without it.
+I made Golden Boy to replicate the feeling of warmth and protection that chain gave me.

 Golden Boy was partly inspired by a trip I took to Mexico City.
 I visited museums and was attracted to the statues of Saint Michael.
 In these statues, Saint Michael was adorned in shimmering gold armor with a Cupid embedded into his chest.
 I was already adding little cherubs and winged figures in my paintings to move the viewer’s eye throughout my work.
 These statues became a new inspiration, and I began developing Golden Boy into an armored, heroic figure.